Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Numerical experiments

 \subsection{Sparse adversarial attack on ImageNet}

 We tested generating black-box adversarial examples using ZORO.
 We used Inception-V3 model \citep{szegedy2016rethinking} on ImageNet \citep{deng2009imagenet} and focused on per-image adversarial attacks.
 The authors in \citep{chen2019zo} considered a similar problem by optimizing the attack loss and the $\ell_2$ norm of image distortion.
-In contrast, we aimed to find distortions $\delta$ for single images $x$ such that the attack loss $f(x+\delta)$ and the $\ell_0$ norm of distortion are minimized: $\minimize_{\delta} f(x+\delta) + \lambda\|\delta\|_0.$ Similar to \cite{chen2019zo}, we use ZORO to attack 100 random images from ImageNet that are correctly classified by Inception-V3.
+In contrast, we aimed to find distortions $\delta$ for single images $x$ such that the attack loss $f(x+\delta)$ and the $\ell_0$ norm of distortion are minimized: $\minimize_{\delta} f(x+\delta) + \lambda\|\delta\|_0.$ Similar to \citep{chen2019zo}, we use ZORO to attack 100 random images from ImageNet that are correctly classified by Inception-V3.
 We compared ZORO with ZO-AdaMM, ZO-SGD, and ZO-SCD \citep{chen2019zo}.
-All of these methods led to extremely large $\ell_0$ distortions, except ZO-SCD, which however had the worse $\ell_2$ distortion.
+ZO-SCD is essentially a variation of FDSA, and ZO-SGD is a mini-batched version of SPSA.
+All of these methods led to extremely large $\ell_0$ distortions, except ZO-SCD, which had the worse $\ell_2$ distortion.
 Hence, successful attacks required distorting nearly all pixels.
-ZO-SCD is essentially a variation of FDSA, and ZO-SGD is a mini-batched version of SPSA.
 We used the same setup in \citep{chen2019zo}: $10$ queries at each iteration and check if the attack succeeds before $1000$ iterations.
-For ZORO, we generated 50 queries at each iteration for sparse recovery and determine if attack succeeds before $200$ iterations.
-In each ZORO iteration, we randomly selected a subspace of 2000 dimensions (pixels) and generated random perturbations only in this subspace.
-Although sparse adversarial attacks exist ({\em e.g.}, SparseFool~\citep{modas2019sparsefool}), we appear to be the first to connect adversarial attacks to sparse zeroth-order optimization.
+As the problem dimension is very large ($d = 65,536$) we use a block coordinate descent version of ZORO.
+In each iteration we randomly selected a subspace of 2000 dimensions (pixels) and generated random perturbations only in this subspace.
+We took $s=10$ and $m=50$, and performed $200$ iterations.
+Although prior sparse adversarial attacks exist ({\em e.g.} SparseFool~\citep{modas2019sparsefool}), we appear to be the first to connect adversarial attacks to sparse zeroth-order optimization.
 Table~\ref{sparse-attack} presents the experimental results.
-ZORO had the highest attack success rate while having the lowest average $\ell_0$.
+ZORO had the highest attack success rate while having the lowest average $\ell_0$ distortion.
 Surprisingly, the average $\ell_2$ distortion of ZORO was also the best.
 The average query complexity of ZORO is slightly worse than the other methods tested, as it uses more queries at each iteration.
 Some pictures of successful sparse attacks by ZORO are presented in Figure~\ref{fig:sparse_attack_example}.